Take a fresh look at your lifestyle.

 The Future of Pride Price in Igbo Culture

 As we look to the future, the practice of pride price in Igbo culture is likely to continue evolving.
-Various factors, including social, economic, and political changes, will shape this evolution.
+This evolution will be shaped by various factors, including social, economic, and political changes.

 A group of young Igbo people discussing the futureby Warren (https://unsplash.com/@wflwong)